nojronatron/nojronatron.github.io/code401-files/class-notes-week7.md

 *Tracking Element IDs*: Use the XML to more rapidly find and copy/past IDs, rather than the rendered UI.

+*Required*: You must get a reference to the Spinner UI element in order to do anything with it.

 #### Snackbar

 Belayed until another time.